 Trainees are automatically given access to their mandatory courses once they are registered on the programme via the online digital hub.
 Some courses/study days require attendance in RCPI, some are completed online, and some can be organised in the local hospital.
 Please see Training Programme curriculum for further details.

-Attendance at study days, courses, exams and conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per 6 months)
+Attendance at study days, courses, exams & conferences including study leave; entitlement is as per the NCHD Contract for educational leave (up to 18 working days per 6 months).
+This leave must be agreed in advance with the employer.

 Audit